zeditor01/left-shift/ddfsql/ddfsqlpattern.md

 Db2 z/OS is probably best known for supporting intense transactional workloads running in IMS and CICS on z/OS.
 But Db2 z/OS also has a massively scalable capabality to support workloads from remote platforms (linux, unix, windows cloud etc...) using industry-standard SQL and REST APIs.

-The "Distributed Data Facility" is the part of Db2 z/OS that supports SQL and REST interfaces from heterogeneous client platforms.
+The "Distributed Data Facility" is the component of Db2 z/OS that supports SQL and REST interfaces from heterogeneous client platforms.

 ![typical_cdc](./images/typical_cdc.JPG)